stefanov-sm/pg_workbook/README.md

 # pg_xmlworkbook
-Export results of several Postgresql queries as a multi-sheet SpreadsheetML workbook (XML spreadsheet format).
+Export results of Postgresql queries as a multi-sheet SpreadsheetML workbook (XML spreadsheet format).
 The prototype of the function is as follows:
 ```PGSQL
 FUNCTION pg_xmlworkbook